Table of Contents

 Pathophysiology of Dysmenorrhea in Adolescents

-To understand the pathophysiologic mechanisms behind dysmenorrhea, it is better to separate primary dysmenorrhea from secondary dysmenorrhea due to pelvic or gynecological etiologies.
+To understand the pathophysiological mechanisms behind dysmenorrhea, it is better to separate primary dysmenorrhea from secondary dysmenorrhea due to pelvic or gynecological etiologies.

 Primary dysmenorrhea usually happens in adolescents with established ovulatory cycles and is very unlikely to happen with anovulatory cycles.
 When ovulation happens, omega-6 fatty acids start building up in the phospholipids of the cell membranes of the uterus.